 For example, I have been able to “bridge” relationships from my finance blog and write with some of the top finance minds I have ever had the pleasure to interact with.
 I am a part of a community of blogs that has led to increased income.
 I have met one of my finance heroes.
 I have been able to help readers with financial problems.
 And, most importantly, I have had a lot of fun and have found personal fulfillment.

 The free stuff, interactions, learning, sharing, and relationships continue to push me to write creative and useful content on all of my sites.
 I plan to keep going long into the future.

 I didn’t sign myself up for Facebook.
 One fateful day in October 2004, my friend and neighbor Emily walked into my apartment and told me we were Facebook friends.
 Being one of the first 500,000 users, I was on a site few people outside of college had ever heard of.
 That site, however, has made a big impact in my life.

 Thanks to “the FB,” I am able to continue relationships with friends and acquaintances from the past.
 My friend Dan Illouz, who I met on a trip to Israel, has become a top contact on the site.
 We work together on Israel advocacy projects and help promote each other’s great blog posts.

 I use Facebook as my primary social event calendar as well.
 While I keep a Google Calendar too, I find out about the next happy hour, birthday party, and zombie bike ride from invites on Facebook.
 Those online invites lead to offline fun and friendships.

 I also use FB to tie into my blogging life, which is slowly becoming a major part of my life in general.
-I have a fan page where you can “like” Eric Rosenberg (and get updates for this blog), The Israel Situation, Narrow Bridge, my rap group, and my beer making group of friends.
+I have a fan page where you can “like” Eric Rosenberg (and get updates for this blog), Personal Profitability, my rap group, and my beer making group of friends.

 Connections are an important part of our lives, and “the social network” is the best way I know to keep those connections alive.